 - Vail in Colorado sits at an altitude of 8,150 feet.
 To help prevent altitude sickness, drink plenty of water.
 Wear sunscreen as you are very near the strong sun rays.

 - Vail boasts a large number of condos that are run as hotels, perfect for families.
 Rather than staying in a small hotel room, explore condominium options.
 Most will have the same services as hotels but with a full kitchen and more space.

 - There are two connected villages in Vail: Vail Village and Lionshead Village.
-There’s a bit more going on in Vail village in terms of restaurants, shopping and entertainment.
+There’s a bit more going on in Vail Village in terms of restaurants, shopping and entertainment.
 Lionshead is a little quieter and has the Eagle Bahn Gondola running up to Epic Discovery.
-As a family, we prefer Lionshead village.
+As a family, we prefer Lionshead Village.

 - Vail is a two to three hour drive east of Denver.
 The drive is spectacular but traffic can be bad leading into and out of the weekend.
-Shuttles are available from Denver International Airport and a really good option to relax and enjoy the views.
+Shuttles are available from Denver International Airport and are a really good option to relax and enjoy the views.

-- If you are staying in either Vail or Lionshead village you may not need a car, unless you plan on taking a hike a distance away, like Hanging Lake.
+- If you are staying in either Vail or Lionshead Village you may not need a car, unless you plan on taking a hike a distance away, like Hanging Lake.
 The only reason you’d have for traveling into West Vail is to buy groceries.
 Check with your hotel to see what shuttle options are available to take you into West Vail.
 If they have one available, you probably don’t need a car at all.